Rutledge takes over as Pittsburg State head track and field coach

 He also helped guide the Pitt State women to the 2016 NCAA Division II Outdoor National Championship which was the first team title in school history, as well as five straight MIAA Outdoor Championships from 2015-2019 and five straight MIAA Indoor Championships from 2016-2020.

+Rutledge is also the son of legendary Missouri Southern State University (MSSU) track and field coach Tom Rutledge.
+The father-son duo are both members of the MSSU Hall of Fame.

-Other promotions within the program include assistant track & field coach Brian Mantooth who has been promoted to the role of Associate Head Coach/Meet Director.
+Other promotions within the Gorillas program include assistant track and field coach Brian Mantooth, who has been promoted to the role of Associate Head Coach/Meet Director.
 Ben Barrows, will now serve as a full-time assistant coach after serving as a part-time assistant coach in the program the past four years.
+Barrows will focus on leading the cross country and distance programs.